cruncha-cruncha/palindrome/end-to-end-testing/README.md

 ## Tests

-_Caution_: The last step of both tests removes all messages (so the tests can be run repeatedly), so don't run them if there are messages you'd like to keep.
+_Caution_: The last step of both tests removes all messages (so the tests can be run repeatedly): don't run them if there are messages you'd like to keep.
 However the first step of both tests verifies that there are no messages, so how we ended up here I'm not sure.

 There are two test files: `delay_zero.py` and `delay_five.py`.
-The go server / REST API can be run with an artificial delay when determining if some text is a palindrome, by setting the environment variable S_DELAY to some number of seconds. `delay_zero.py` expects the go server to have no delay (aka `S_DELAY=0` or just don't set it). `delay_five.py` expects the go server to have a five second delay (aka `S_DELAY=5`): in most cases, is_palindrome will be None until five seconds after the initial add_message POST request.
+The Golang server / REST API can be run with an artificial delay (when determining if some text is a palindrome) by setting the environment variable `S_DELAY` to some number of seconds. `delay_zero.py` expects the Go server to have no delay (aka `S_DELAY=0` or just don't set it). `delay_five.py` expects the Go server to have a five second delay (aka `S_DELAY=5`): in most cases, `is_palindrome` will be None until five seconds after the initial `POST` request.

 Both tests raise an exception at the first sign of trouble, then immediately bail out.